babylonlabs-io/rollup-bsn-contracts/docs/SPEC.md

 pub enum QueryMsg {
     // MUST: Core finality queries
     #[returns(Option<Vec<BlockVoterInfo>>)]
+    /// `BlockVoters` the list of finality providers and their signatures for the
+    /// specified block, if any.
+    ///
+    /// `height` is the block height to query voters for
-    BlockVoters { height: u64, hash_hex: String },
+    /// `hash_hex` is the block hash in hex format BlockVoters { height: u64, hash_hex: String },
     /// `FirstPubRandCommit` returns the first public random commitment (if any) for a given FP.
     ///